 For those that are fortunate enough to have parents help with a big down payment, it can really help bring down monthly payments and the amount of interest that needs to be paid on a home.
 Eliminating a fifth of a mortgage can be a tremendous benefit because it can help you qualify for a 30 year mortgage rather than a 25 year mortgage.
 On top of that it can help eliminate the extra thousands of dollars that need to be paid for CMHC insurance.
 Every little bit counts.

-If an individual had bought a house 10 years ago with a purchase price of $300,000 with only 10% down payment, that home could be worth upwards of $800,000 now in a market like Toronto and Vancouver.
-Over those ten years, the balance that would have been paid off would be roughly $120,000.
+If an individual bought a house 10 years ago with a purchase price of $300,000.
+She only only needs a 10% down payment or roughly $30,000.
+That home is now worth upwards of $800,000 now in a market like Toronto and Vancouver.
+Over those ten years, the principal that would have been repaid on the mortgage would equal roughly $120,000.

 This means if the person sells this home now at $800,000, they would be holding $520,000 in cash.
 Taking that money and putting it on a $1,000,000 home now could be possible.
 After buying a $1,000,000 home the mortgage left over would only be $480,000.

 Now the great thing about this is that a $480,000 mortgage at current interest rates that can go as low as 2.99% over 30 years.
 This means someone buying a million dollar home only has to pay around $2,000 a month which is extremely doable making $80,000 a year.